baffou/PhaseLAB_doc/docs/source/GUI.rst

     .. [#BJ122_1]  *Dry mass photometry of single bacteria using quantitative wavefront microscopy*, M. Bénéfice, A. Gorlas, B. Marthy, V. Da Cunha, P. Forterre, A. Sentenac, P. C. Chaumet, G. Baffou, **Biophysical Journal** 122, 1-14 (2023)

-    * |magicWandButton|: With this tool, one just need to click on the object of interest, ideally a biological cell.
+    * |magicWandButton|: With this tool, one just needs to click on the object of interest, ideally a biological cell.
 An automatic magic-wand-like tool will select the object of interest.
 Here is the interface:

     .. image:: /images/GUI_magicWandWindow.png

     Click on the **Magic wand points** button to click on the object of interest.
 Several clicks can be done to better capture the object.
 To exlude an area, one can click **Remove area** and draw the area to be removed.
-One can also confined the segmentation to a given area by clicking on **Confine areaa**.
+One can also confine the segmentation to a given area by clicking on **Confine area**.
 Once all this has been done, click on the space bar.
 After some time of computation, a new window appears to define the sensitivity of the magic wand, using a scrollbar:

     .. image:: /images/GUI_magicWandSensitivity.png